If you want to reduce waste in your home, the best thing to do is to avoid purchasing products that create waste in the first place.

 - responsibly recycle and dispose of household and office items

-For more advice on how to avoid waste see the Zero Waste for a Week Challenge.
+For more advice on how to avoid waste see Reducing Waste on the Council’s website.

 How can I avoid food waste at home?